unknwon/Project-Spartan/README.md

 ## Requirements

-- Go 1.10 (built based on this version, other versions are not tested)
+_built based on such version, other versions are not tested_

+- Go 1.10
+- Docker for Mac 17.12.0-ce

 ## Disclaimers